Shahriar-Seam/Shop-Management-System/README.md

 ## Known Bug
 - Sometimes the input fields may become unresponsive.
 Due to lack of knowledge i couldn't debug it.
 However closing and reopening the browser fixes the issue.

+## Note on AI Usage
+AI tools such as Claude, ChatGPT, and Gemini were used extensively throughout the development of this Shop Management System.
+They assisted with code generation, debugging, refining logic, and improving overall understanding.
+These tools significantly improved the efficiency and quality of the final product.